Integrated Localization, Mapping, and Communication through VCSEL-Based Light-emitting RIS (LeRIS): Introduction

 \subsection{Literature Review}

-Accurate environmental awareness is critical for PWEs, since reliable RIS configuration depends on precise knowledge of user position and surrounding obstacles.
-To this end, optical anchors have been investigated as a means to provide high-precision localization and mapping that can complement conventional mmWave networks \cite{Tyrovolas2025Leris}.
-In this direction, several works have investigated light-emitting diode (LED) systems as optical anchors for localization, taking advantage of their compatibility with existing lighting infrastructures.
-In more detail, \cite{boz_loc22} introduced a positioning technique that exploits received signal strength (RSS) from LED anchors through trilateration under channel state information errors, achieving cm positioning accuracy.
-Building on this idea, the authors of \cite{chaudhary_indoor_2021} proposed a system with tilted transmitters that accounts for non-LoS components, leading to centimeter-level accuracy, while the authors of \cite{Wei2023ILAC} developed a federated learning-based model that uses location data to optimize communication efficiency, while the authors in \cite{boz_loc25} derived closed-form localization equations for random user orientations.
-Beyond LED-based systems, LiDARs have been investigated as another optical solution to enhance environmental awareness.
-Specifically, the authors of \cite{Klatau2019} showed that LiDAR point-cloud data can be used to support mmWave beam selection by reducing beam search overhead without degrading throughput, while \cite{Zecchin2022} demonstrated that similar measurements can achieve near-optimal throughput using only a small set of candidate beams.
-Finally, \cite{ShunyaoWu2022} exploited LiDAR information for mobile blockage prediction in real-world mmWave systems, achieving high accuracy with significantly reduced handoff latency.
-However, while LED anchors offer a low-cost option for integration with RIS panels, their diffuse emission patterns limit their ability to provide fine-grained environmental mapping.
-At the same time, LiDAR systems deliver highly accurate three-dimensional awareness for beam alignment and blockage prediction, yet their reliance on bulky and power-hungry sensors prevents practical integration into RIS panels \cite{lidarbulky2022}.
-Together, these limitations highlight the need for optical sources that combine the mapping precision of LiDAR with the compactness and integrability of LEDs, thereby enabling environmental awareness to be embedded directly into RISs.
+Optical systems have been increasingly investigated to provide the environmental awareness required for RIS configuration, with existing approaches primarily relying on LED-based localization or LiDAR-assisted sensing \cite{Tyrovolas2025Leris}.
+Within the first direction, LEDs have been employed as optical anchors by exploiting their compatibility with existing lighting infrastructures and the dependence of the received optical power on the user geometry.
+In particular, \cite{boz_loc22} introduced a positioning technique that exploits received signal strength (RSS) measurements from LED anchors through trilateration under channel state information errors, achieving centimeter-level positioning accuracy.
+The authors of \cite{chaudhary_indoor_2021} subsequently considered tilted transmitters and non-line-of-sight components, while \cite{Wei2023ILAC} developed a federated learning framework that exploits location information to improve communication efficiency.
+Moreover, closed-form localization expressions for users with random orientations were derived in \cite{boz_loc25}.
+Alongside LED-based localization, LiDAR measurements have been employed to provide the more detailed environmental information required for mmWave beam management.
+Specifically, \cite{Klatau2019} showed that LiDAR point-cloud data can support mmWave beam selection by reducing the beam-search overhead without degrading throughput, while \cite{Zecchin2022} demonstrated that near-optimal throughput can be achieved by restricting the search to a small set of candidate beams identified through LiDAR measurements.
+Finally, \cite{ShunyaoWu2022} exploited LiDAR information for mobile-blockage prediction in real-world mmWave systems, achieving high prediction accuracy with significantly reduced handoff latency.
+However, even if LEDs provide a low-cost and compact solution that can be integrated into RIS panels, their diffuse emission limits the spatial resolution required for fine-grained environmental mapping.
+At the same time, LiDAR systems provide accurate three-dimensional information for beam selection and blockage prediction, but their bulky and power-demanding sensing components hinder their direct integration into RIS panels \cite{lidarbulky2022}.
+Therefore, the two directions provide complementary advantages, while neither simultaneously offers the spatial resolution, compactness, and integrability required to embed localization and mapping capabilities directly into RISs.